-To qualify for graduation with a bachelor’s degree, a student must have been in residence at Texas State for at least two long (fall or spring) semesters or 30 weeks in summer terms.
-A student must also complete, through Texas State coursework, at least 25 % of the minimum number of semester hours required for the degree; within this requirement, at least 24 semester hours must be advanced and at least six hours of the advanced work must be completed in the major at Texas State.
+To qualify for graduation with a bachelor’s degree, a student must complete, through Texas State coursework, at least 25 percent of the minimum number of semester hours required for the degree; within this requirement, at least 24 semester hours must be advanced and at least 12 hours of the advanced work must be completed in the major at Texas State.
 Additionally, at least 24 semester hours of the last 30 hours completed that are required for the degree must be taken at Texas State.
 Correspondence, extension, and off-campus coursework completed through Texas State may be applied toward residency requirements.
 Credit-by-examination may not be applied toward residency.

 Hours earned through Texas State correspondence courses and extension courses are counted in the hours required to be eligible for honors and in the GPA calculation for honors.
 Hours earned through Texas State credit-by-examination, work/life experience, and other courses receiving “CR” (pass/fail) grades are counted in the hours required to be eligible for honors, but do not count in the GPA calculation.
 Remedial courses with a “CR” grade and graduate courses are not counted in either the hours required or the GPA calculation for honors.

-Transfer students who have earned at least 60 semester hours at Texas State are eligible to graduate with honors if their Texas State GPA meets the above criteria.
-Students earning second bachelor's degrees are eligible for graduation with honors if they complete 60 or more hours at Texas State in pursuit of the second degree.
+Transfer students who have earned at least 54 semester hours at Texas State are eligible to graduate with honors if their Texas State GPA meets the above criteria.
+Students earning second baccalaureate degrees are eligible for graduation with honors if they complete 54 or more hours at Texas State in pursuit of the second degree.

 Updated: Friday, May 1, 2015.

 For a live version of this policy, view the "Graduation with Honors" area of this section of the Undergraduate Catalog.